Changing Mercosur bloc meets in Brazil after US tariffs blow

 Issued on: Modified:

-South America's four-nation trade bloc Mercosur began a summit meeting Wednesday reeling from US steel and aluminum tariffs and a spat between its two biggest members.
+South America's four-nation trade bloc Mercosur began a tense meeting Wednesday reeling from US steel and aluminum tariffs and a spat between its two biggest members.

-The leaders of Brazil, Argentina, Paraguay and Uruguay began a two-day meeting in the southern Brazilian town of Bento Goncalves.
+Foreign ministers of Brazil, Argentina, Paraguay and Uruguay opened the two-day meeting in the southern Brazilian town of Bento Goncalves, paving the way for a heads of state summit on Thursday.

 Recent elections have laid bare ideological tensions between Brazil and Argentina, threatening to hamper ratification of June's historic Free Trade Agreement with the European Union.

+Brazil's President Jair Bolsonaro said Buenos Aires had "much more" to lose in case of tensions with Brasilia than vice-versa, but he would focus on "pragmatism" in his dealings with Argentina's incoming leftist president Alberto Fernandez.

-Brazil's far-right President Jair Bolsonaro has slammed the election of Argentina's incoming leftist president Alberto Fernandez, saying he would turn his country into "the Venezuela of the south".
+The far-right leader has already said Fernandez would turn his country into "the Venezuela of the south."

 The bloc's 55th summit -- the last for Argentina's market-friendly President Mauricio Macri -- has more immediate concerns however, coming in the aftermath of US President Donald Trump's decision Monday to impose tariffs on steel and aluminum from Argentina and Brazil.